Lose 1 Pound in 4 Days With Math!

 Now that sounds like a lot of work.
 But check this out:

-If you cut out 500 kcals per day or 125 grams of carbs or 50 grams of fats, you willl lose 1 pound per week.
-However, if you are eating above your maintenance calories or your BMR you will need to burn more to lose weight.
+If you cut out 500 calories per day or 125 grams of carbs or 50 grams of fats, you will lose 1 pound per week.
+However, if you are eating above your maintenance calories or your B.M.R you will need to burn more to lose weight.
 Most people eat 600 to 1000 calories over their maintenance.
 This is the problem with weight loss.

 So lets fix the math.

-Find your BMR here http://www.bodybuilding.com/fun/bmr_calculator.htm.
+Find your B.M.R here http://www.bodybuilding.com/fun/bmr_calculator.htm.

-Now that you have your BMR let's Math!
+Now that you have your B.M.R let's Math!

 That is a big jump right?!
 Just for a 30 minute workout.
-So consistent activity is what amplifies the BMR.
+So consistent activity is what amplifies the B.M.R.
 Simple math makes all of this come together.

 Now let's develop a plan of attack for our 6 foot tall 250 pound male.

-So at 6 foot , 250 pounds the BMR is 2300 kcals.
+So at 6 foot , 250 pounds the B.M.R is 2300 calories.

 Losing weight is easy with math.
 It is all a process and we have to follow it.
-Add activity, subtract 500 kcals., and multiply your activity level.
+Add activity, subtract 500 calories., and multiply your activity level.
 This equation equals 1 pound lost every 4 days.
 Of course, you can always do more activity if you desire but you want to get positive weight loss momentum before you start training for a Triathlon or Iron-man.

-- Find out your BMR @ http://www.bodybuilding.com/fun/bmr_calculator.htm
+Find out your BMR @ http://www.bodybuilding.com/fun/bmr_calculator.htm

-- Multiply by 1.2 to 1.4 if you workout for 30 to 45 minutes per day at medium intensity.
+Multiply by 1.2 to 1.4 if you workout for 30 to 45 minutes per day at medium intensity.

 Stay consistent with your diet and exercise for 4 days and watch as you lose 1 pound or more.

 Repeat daily until you reach your goal weight!

-Thats it!
+That's it!
 Give this a try and comment below!
 Let me know how well you are doing or any other strategies you use to lose weight effectively!

 © 2016 Anthony